yaoyanglee/Automated-Unit-Test-Generation/extension-js/README.md

 # automatic-code-documentation README

-This is the README for your extension "automatic-code-documentation".
-After writing up a brief description, we recommend including the following sections.
+This is an extension that generates unit tests for code using Large Language Models.

 ## Features